 A few of the ways we corporately prioritize prayer:

-Oceanside Prayer is a weekly two-hour drop-in time providing the space and opportunity to meet with Jesus.
+Oceanside Prayer is a weekly hour of prayer and worship providing the space and opportunity to meet with Jesus.
 There are two “streams” or purposes to this time.

-The first stream is to pray with people.
-We offer and practice a form of what is often called “listening prayer” or “healing prayer.”
-What we mean by that is simply asking Jesus, through prayer in His presence with others, to reveal the cause or root of a presenting problem and then inviting Him into the situation to heal the broken heart.
+The second stream is an opportunity to receive individual prayer with one of our trained prayer teams.
+We practice a form of what is often called “listening prayer” or “healing prayer.”
+What we mean by that is simply asking Jesus, through prayer in His presence with others, to speak into our lives and give direction, truth, and healing to our circumstances.

-This prayer is not so much about praying for you but with you in the presence of Jesus.
+This time is not so much about praying for you but with you in the presence of Jesus.
 Prayer workers are there simply to come alongside you and guide you into a transformational encounter with Jesus.
-We are not counsellors and counselling advice is not our goal or objective.
+We are not counsellors and advice is not our objective.
 Our desire is for you to hear from Jesus yourself (John 14:21).

-Overall, Oceanside prayer is based on the faith assumption that Jesus is best-suited to healing the ailments of our soul and our lives.
+Overall, Oceanside Prayer is grounded in the belief that Jesus is best suited to healing the ailments of our soul and our lives.
 He loves to make us whole because he loves us.
-Here are some of the ways the Bible says that He transforms us:
+He transforms us by healing our sickness, repairing brokenness, replacing lies with truth, bringing freedom, forgiving sin, bringing light into darkness, and so much more!

-If you wish to bring to Jesus any problems at all, we would be glad to come alongside you!
-If you have any questions, please email [email protected]
+If you wish to draw closer to Jesus in any way at all, we would be glad to support you!

 See the Events page or below for the next upcoming prayer gathering and join us for a night of uniting our hearts with Jesus and each other through prayer and song.